 - ½ cup dried cranberries, roughly chopped

 - Lay a piece of plastic wrap on your table.
-Place half or a quarter of the batter (depending how big you want your cookies) on top of the plastic wrap and form into a log.
-Roll the log tight and place in the fridge to harden for 1 hour.
-Repeat with remaining cookie dough.
+Place half of the cookie dough on top of the plastic wrap and form into a log about 8-inches long.
+Roll the wrap around the log then repeat with the remaining dough.
+Place the cookie dough into your fridge for 1 hour.

 - Preheat oven to 350 degrees.